Medical safety during the journey, part 3. Snakes, Scorpions, mosquitoes and other reptiles

 First aid for snake bite:

 In the snake bite first and foremost try as soon as possible to suck out the poison from the wound, he is constantly spitting.
 Suck out the poison is perfectly safe, who sucks.
 In the body the poison will not fall if it did not swallow in large quantities.
 Even sores in the mouth are not a problem, because the proportion of venom that can enter the blood through them is negligible.

 To cut the bite for the better discharge of venom is not recommended.
 In the field it threatens infection and sometimes inept incisions subsequently lead to greater damage, unless of course you're not a surgeon.

 After the extraction of the poison is necessary to limit mobility.
 Do not go for help themselves, but to send someone after her.
 If you go yourself, the blood begins to circulate faster and the poison will be distributed throughout the body.
 It is best to take complete immobility.

 If bitten leg, need to bandage it to the other if the hand, then lock in a bent position.
 It is recommended to drink more.
 From coffee it is better to refrain, as it has a stimulating effect.

 In any case it is impossible to apply a tourniquet!
 First, it prevents the penetration of the poison into the overlying tissue, and secondly, the wiring, especially if the bites of a Viper and vipers, constricting blood vessels, contributes to further disruption of metabolism in the tissues of the affected limb.
-The result strengthens the process of necrosis and decay, which is fraught with severe complications.
+The result strengthens the processes of necrosis and collapse, which is fraught with severe complications.